 In New Jersey, the Corporation Business Tax Act imposes a franchise tax on all domestic corporations having a taxable status unless specifically exempt.
 From there, how a corporation is taxed in New Jersey depends on its designation.
 Corporations may be designated as a C corporation, an S corporation, or a nonprofit corporation.

-C corporations have double taxation, meaning that the profits are taxed first when they go to the corporation and, when they are distributed to the shareholders, they are taxed again on their personal tax returns.
+C corporations (c corp) have double taxation, meaning that the profits are taxed first when they go to the corporation and, when they are distributed to the shareholders, they are taxed again on their personal tax returns.
 Although this might not sound ideal, C corporations do offer more flexibility than other forms because they can have unlimited investors, issue more than one kind of stock, and can have shareholders outside the U.S.

-S corporations are pass-through entities.
+S corporations (s corp) are pass-through entities.
 All profits are passed through to the owners, who must pay on their individual income taxes.
 Although you may be set up as an S corporation at the federal level, New Jersey doesn’t recognize your S corporation status at the state level until you apply with the state.

 Nonprofit corporations can apply to be exempt from paying federal taxes as well as New Jersey Corporation Business Tax, provided they stay within the rules for nonprofit activity.